IDIAMath/idiamath.github.io/docs/JSXGraph.md

 ## Question Interpretation

-> Given a a surface defined by \(z=f(x,y)\), where exact expression for \(f\) is unknown to a user, ask the user to select a point on it where partial derivatives are positive/negative/zero.
+> Given a a surface defined by $$z=f(x,y)$$, where exact expression for $$f$$ is unknown to a user, ask the user to select a point on it where partial derivatives are positive/negative/zero.
 Given the same, ask the user to select local maxima/minima.

 I interpret this as: find a point on the functions where one of the three derivatives gives a positive number, another gives a negative and the third gives 0.
 For example, you could have a point that gives Fxy=1, Fx = 0, Fy=-1, that would be a solution.